Xwin-LM/Xwin-LM/README.md

 **Step up your LLM alignment with Xwin-LM!**

-Xwin-LM aims to develop and open-source alignment technologies for large language models, including supervised fine-tuning (SFT), reward models, reject sampling, reinforcement learning, etc. Our first release, built-upon on the Llama2 base models, ranked **TOP-1** on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/).
+Xwin-LM aims to develop and open-source alignment technologies for large language models, including supervised fine-tuning (SFT), reward models (RM), reject sampling, reinforcement learning from human feedback (RLHF), etc. Our first release, built-upon on the Llama2 base models, ranked **TOP-1** on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/).
 Notably, it's **the first to surpass GPT-4** on this benchmark.
 The project will be continuously updated.

 ## News